 Multimedia Services: The Multimedia Developers can provide graphic design, video, and interactive graphics for use in your course, as well as guide you in the best practices of creating your own course content and video.

-Accessibility and Copyright Guidance: The Content Accessibility Specialist provides copyright and accessibility expertise to help your course meet applicable university policies and federal guidelines.
+Accessibility and Copyright Guidance: The Content Accessibility Specialists provide expertise in copyright and accessibility to help your course meet applicable university policies and federal guidelines.
 They can also help you improve the accessibility of your course content.

 When Does It Start?